Montessori Art Certification Online Course

 • Spatial & Dynamic Art Understanding

-Lecture 2: How children learn visual arts, Proprietary Science Art Method® (10 videos, totalling 54 minutes)
+Lecture 2: How children learn visual arts, Proprietary Science Art Method® (10 videos, total 54 minutes)

 I share the important patterns I recognized in my 20+ years of teaching visual arts to children.
 This lecture is all about connecting the science to how kids use their senses to evolve into artists.